librato/api-docs/source/includes/_spaces.md

 PUT https://metrics-api.librato.com/v1/spaces/:id
 ```

+>Example Request

->Example Request: Change the name of the space to CPUs
+>Change the name of the space to CPUs:

 ```shell
 curl \